jamillosantos/http-mgo-service/README.md

 ## Installation

-We recommend you to use `dep`.

-Or, you may fetch the library directly using `go get`.
+You may fetch the library directly using `go get`.

 ```bash
 go get github.com/lab259/go-rscsrv-mgo